 Bonds gets no respect.
 It’s not clear why.
 For many companies, institutions and investors, bonds are the vehicle of choice.

 Companies generally issue stock to the public to raise money.
 In issuing stock, companies give up ownership of the firm to shareholders, who share in future profits and growth.
-They also share in the risk the company will fail, or at least not live up to expectations.
+They also share in the risk if company should fail, or at least not live up to expectations.
 Not every investor is comfortable with that prospect.

 Risk-averse investors want more of a sure thing.
 Stuffing cash into your mattress avoids the risk of company failure.
 But there are other risks, theft being the obvious one.
 A nice, government-insured certificate of deposit at your local bank sounds good.
 But as of this writing interest rates on CDs are so low buying them doesn’t seem worth the effort.